Call for Papers and Copy Editors

 Submission Guidelines

-Once abstracts are accepted by the editors, completed submissions are due no later than June 15, 2024, and should adhere to the guidelines stated above including a title page with title of submission and type of submission (research article, interview etc.), name of author(s), affiliation(s), and email(s).
+Once abstracts are accepted by the editors, completed submissions are due no later than December 1, 2024, and should adhere to the guidelines stated above including a title page with title of submission and type of submission (research article, interview etc.), name of author(s), affiliation(s), and email(s).

 Submission Timeline:

-Abstracts Due: March 15, 2024
+Abstracts Due: July 31, 2024

-Notification of Acceptance: April 1, 2024
+Notification of Acceptance: August 15, 2024

-Completed Submission Due: June 15, 2024
+Completed Submissions Due: December 1, 2024

-All abstracts and submissions should be uploaded to the submissions page on the journal website at https://www.journalofafricanastudies.com/submissions.
+All abstracts and submissions should be uploaded to the Submissions page on the journal website at https://www.journalofafricanastudies.com/submissions.

 For inquiries, please contact us here.